Table of Contents

 Removal or Annihilation of disease to its whole extent

-In a disease condition, the suffering manifests through various symptoms.
-Some may more agonizing some may less, but each symptoms indicate that there is deviation from the state of health. it is necessary to cure each symptom, which means to remove the disease from its whole extent.
+In a disease condition, suffering manifests through various symptoms.
+Some may more be agonizing some may less, but each symptom indicates that there is a deviation from the state of health. it is necessary to cure each symptom, which means to remove the disease from its whole extent.
 Just by removal of external signs and symptoms, which are part of the disease, is not sufficient for an ideal cure to take place.
 But it must be removed from the internal or origin, which means the inhalation of the disease.

 Must Read :